 It may have been the best restaurant sandwich I have ever enjoyed.

 Afterword, my wife bought several bottles to take home to experiment with.

 While a trip to Tarpon Springs is rewarding at any time, they still have plenty of events.
 Downtown celebrates each First Friday with a festival.
 July of course will be themed red, white and blue.
-In August, the Hippie Fest will hit the sponge docks – there’s lots of tie-dye fashion and a large VW vehicle show with bugs and busses from mild to wild.
+In August, the Hippie Fest will hit the sponge docks – there’s lots of tie-dye fashion and a large VW vehicle show with bugs and buses from mild to wild.

 But whether you go on a regular weekend or wait until some festivities, a trip to Tarpon Springs is well worth the time and effort.
 What’s your view of Tarpon Springs?
 Please let us know!
-Visit our Florida Fun Zone Facebook page or drop us a line at email@example.com.
+Visit our Florida Fun Travel Facebook page or drop us a line at firstname.lastname@example.org.